OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: OntoLogX Framework Design

 \subsection{Examples Retrieval}

 OntoLogX incorporates an example retrieval step, which guides the \gls{llm} in constructing \glspl{kg} and enables reuse of knowledge from related logs.
 The objective is to identify semantically and textually similar log entries that can serve as few-shot prompts, thereby improving both the structure and consistency of the generated graphs.
-Examples are drawn from a dedicated store indexing previously generated \glspl{kg} as well as manually crafted instances aligned with the log ontology.
+Examples are drawn from a dedicated store indexing previously generated \glspl{kg} as well as manually annotated instances aligned with the log ontology.

 As illustrated in \Cref{fig:retrieval}, retrieval is performed through a hybrid strategy combining vector and full-text search.
 The input log and its context are queried against both indices, allowing for semantic similarity matching and precise word-based lookups.
 The vector index stores embeddings of the raw log event and context information used to generate the graph.
-The full-text index instead contains the individual words of the log event and context.
+The full-text index, instead, contains the individual words of the log event and its context.
 Using only one of these approaches would be insufficient: full-text search alone misses semantic nuances that help the model capture hidden relationships, while vector search alone risks overlooking near-identical matches, which are often the most useful as generation examples.
-The results from both searches are normalized onto a common score scale, merged, and re-ranked to produce the final candidate set.
+The results from each search are divided by the maximum score for that search type, e.g, vector search scores are divided by the maximum vector search score.
+Then the results from both searches are combined and sorted in decreasing order by their normalized score.

-To further improve retrieval quality, OntoLogX employs \gls{mmr}~\cite{carbonell_use_1998}, a re-ranking strategy that balances \textit{relevance} with \textit{diversity}.
-Rather than returning only the top-$k$ most similar items, \gls{mmr} penalizes redundancy by favoring candidates that are both close to the query and dissimilar from each other.
-Given a query $q$, candidate set $D$, and already selected items $S \subset D$, the next example $d^*$ is chosen by maximizing:
+OntoLogX finally employs \gls{mmr}~\cite{carbonellUseMMRDiversitybased1998}, a re-ranking strategy that balances \textit{relevance} with \textit{diversity}.
+Rather than returning only the top-\(k\) most similar items, \gls{mmr} penalizes redundancy by favoring candidates that are both close to the query and dissimilar from each other.
+Given a query \(q\), candidate set \(D\), and already selected items \(S \subset D\), the next example \(d^*\) is chosen by maximizing: